benbalter/word-to-markdown-js/README.md

 # Word to Markdown

 Convert Word documents to beautiful Markdown.

-**Status: Working Beta**
+An even better version of the original [`word-to-markdown`](https://github.com/benbalter/word-to-markdown).

 ## Supports